serialc/whisper_transcribe/VE_tips.md

 Working with Python used to get messy and broken when you could install python packages with `apt` and `pip`.
 Now in Ubuntu/Mint you get an error message when trying to install a package with `pip` saying `error: externally-managed-environment`.

 This is to protect you.
-However, now when you are following instructions online on installing a package that use pip, you're stuck.
+But now, when you are following instructions online on installing a package that use pip, you're stuck.
 Enter virtual environments.

 There are various types of virtual environments - here we'll just say that for our purpose a virtual environment is a way of managing the settings and dependencies while working, the context if you will.